opentap/opentap/doc/README.md

 In addition to these packages, OpenTAP depends on dotnet core runtime version 6.0.
 The installation procedure depends on your distribution.
 Please see [the official documentation from
 Microsoft ](https://docs.microsoft.com/en-us/dotnet/core/install/runtime) for further instructions.

+> Note: Dotnet installed using [Snap](https://docs.microsoft.com/en-us/dotnet/core/install/linux-snap) is NOT supported.
+The Snap permissions for dotnet does not permit it to read *hidden* files (files or directories starting with a '.') which breaks core functionality of OpenTAP.

 #### 2. Install OpenTAP
 Download the OpenTAP distribution (`.tar`<!--, `.dep` or `.rpm`-->) from our homepage [here](https://www.opentap.io/download.html).